Shorthand for Thought: Compressing LLM Reasoning via Entropy-Guided Supertokens: Related Work and Preliminaries

-\paragraph{Superword tokenization.} Standard BPE tokenizers~\citep{sennrich2016neural, radford2019language} enforce pretokenization boundaries that prevent tokens from spanning whitespace, limiting the efficiency gains available at larger vocabulary sizes.
-SuperBPE~\citep{liu2025superbpe} addresses this by introducing a pretokenization curriculum that first learns subwords and then superwords bridging whitespace, achieving up to 33\% fewer tokens than BPE at a fixed vocabulary size on general text.
-BoundlessBPE~\citep{schmidt2025boundlessbytepairencoding} independently proposes relaxing the pretokenization constraint to merge complete pretokens into superwords, similarly motivated by the observation that standard BPE yields diminishing returns at larger vocabulary sizes.
-Both works target pretraining efficiency on general text corpora.
-We apply the same core idea to a narrower domain: reasoning traces produced by a specific model family, where the distribution of high-frequency n-grams is structurally distinct from general text and amenable to targeted filtering. \paragraph{Vocabulary expansion without retraining.} \citet{kaplan2025tokenswordsinnerlexicon} show that LLMs internally assemble multi-token word representations into coherent single vectors by intermediate layers, enabling vocabulary expansion without retraining core parameters.
-We follow this approach, initializing new supertoken embeddings by averaging their constituent token embeddings. \paragraph{Structured reasoning.} Several works impose meta-level structure on the reasoning process to improve efficiency and controllability~\citep{yao2023treethoughtsdeliberateproblem,Besta_2024,yao-etal-2024-got}.
-PLAN-AND-BUDGET~\citep{lin2026planbudgeteffectiveefficient} decomposes tasks into structured sub-questions with complexity-based budget allocation, while \citet{tan2025enhancinglogicalreasoninglanguage} incorporates symbolic logic scaffolds.
-These approaches modify the reasoning \emph{process}; we instead analyze and compress its \emph{output} at the vocabulary level.
+\paragraph{Superword tokenization.} Standard BPE tokenizers~\citep{sennrich-etal-2016-neural, radford2019language} forbid tokens from spanning whitespace, limiting efficiency at larger vocabulary sizes.
+SuperBPE~\citep{liu2025superbpe} and BoundlessBPE~\citep{schmidt2025boundlessbytepairencoding} relax this constraint to learn cross-whitespace superwords, cutting tokens by up to 33\% on general text.
+Both target pretraining efficiency on general corpora; we instead apply the idea to reasoning traces from a specific model family, where high-frequency n-grams are structurally distinct and amenable to targeted filtering.
+As a drop-in tokenizer change, our method's natural reference class is the tokenizer literature, where corpus-level gains between algorithms are typically $1$--$2\%$ (PickyBPE~\citep{chizhov-etal-2024-bpe}: ${\sim}1.1\%$), so our $8.1\%$ is large; the $30$--$70\%$ content-level figures (below) lie on a different axis and are not directly comparable.

+\paragraph{Vocabulary expansion without retraining.} \citet{kaplan2025from} show that LLMs internally assemble multi-token word representations into coherent single vectors by intermediate layers, enabling vocabulary expansion without retraining core parameters.
+We follow this approach, initializing new supertoken embeddings by averaging their constituent token embeddings. \paragraph{Structured reasoning.} Several works impose meta-level structure on the reasoning process~\citep{yao2023react,Besta_2024,yao-etal-2024-got}; e.g., PLAN-AND-BUDGET~\citep{lin2026planbudgeteffectiveefficient} allocates a complexity-based budget over structured sub-questions and \citet{tan-etal-2025-enhancing-logical} adds symbolic logic scaffolds.
+These modify the reasoning \emph{process}; we instead compress its \emph{output} at the vocabulary level.

+\paragraph{Interpreting reasoning traces.} Recent work analyzes chain-of-thought as structured behavioral objects: \citet{gandhi2025cognitive} study cognitive behaviors (verification, backtracking, subgoal setting, backward chaining), \citet{bogdan2025thoughtanchors} identify steps that disproportionately influence later reasoning, and \citet{shahariar2025modelinghierarchicalthinkinglarge} model traces with hierarchical finite-state abstractions.
+Our taxonomy overlaps with these but is derived from frequent supertokens learned for compression rather than a manual annotation scheme.